THE STUDY OF PEACEMAKING AND JUSTICE IN THE PALESTINIAN CONTEXT

 • All online courses and the May Intensive are in English.
 These courses can be added to students’ BA or MA studies in their home university or provide a valuable credential for professionals.
 The courses also can be taken for audit.

-The MA in Peace and Justice is an innovative, accredited and primarily online degree that the Bethlehem Institute of Peace and Justice is offering in partnership with the Institute of Religion and Peace and Justice at St. Stephen’s University, New Brunswick, Canada.
+The MA in Peace and Justice is an innovative, accredited and primarily online degree that the Bethlehem Institute of Peace and Justice is offering in partnership with the Jim Forest Institute for Religion, Peace & Justice at St. Stephen’s University, New Brunswick, Canada.
 This is a two-year degree that consists of 39 credits.
 The courses in our Certificate Program are included within the MA curriculum, including the two-week Summer Intensive at Bethlehem.
 The graduate degree program will be for Palestinian and

 international students interested in peace studies and nonviolent struggle as supported by theological, contemplative, and interfaith considerations within a Palestinian context.